wix/wix-ui/packages/wix-ui-core/src/components/avatar/README.md

 * If `text` is provided it will display the string.
 * If none of the above props is provided, the component will convert `name` to initials and display that.

-Image Fallback:<br>
+Alternative content:<br>
 If image fails to load, the component will display either `icon` or `text` or `name` initials, in that order.

-Additionally a function to convert name to initials will be exported.
+This alternative will also be shown while image in loading state.

 name conversion examples:
 <br/> John Doe --> JD